 Mikaela produced her first film as freshman at Rider.
-During her senior year, while working as a study abroad ambassador at Rider's Center for International Education, she created short videos of her study abroad experience for the program.
+During her senior year, while working as a study abroad ambassador at Rider's Office of International Education, she created short videos of her study abroad experience for the program.

 Because her sister was a graduate of Rider, Mikaela was already familiar with the university.
 When she came to campus for Accepted Students Day, the aspiring producer talked to current students about their hands-on experiences in the Rider University Network (RUN) studio, with the National Broadcasting Society (NBS) and at internships.
 She also heard about their job prospects.
 "I was impressed.
 It was exactly what I wanted to do," says Mikaela.